-Note: Using the’-x’ option we can exclude any particular type file system from the output list.
-In this example, I have excluded “tmpfs” file system type from the output.
+Note: Using the'-x' option, we can exclude any particular type of file system from the output list.
+In this example, I have excluded "tmpfs" file system type from the output.
 The output can be compared with the previous example.
-Exclude and without exclude of tmpfs filesystem.
+Excludes and is without the exclusion of the tmpfs filesystem.

 11. How to customize the output with certain columns?

-Note: Using ‘–output[=FIELD_LIST]’with df command you can customize your output with certain fields/columns.
-Check the example I used here.
+Note: Using '--output[=FIELD_LIST]'with df command you can customize your output with certain fields/columns.
+Check out the example I used here.

-Note: For any help related to ‘df’ command you can use the above commands.
+Note: For any help related to the 'df' command you can use the above commands.